JorgenJohansen/JorgenJohansen/README.md

 - 👋 Hi, I’m @JorgenJohansen
-- 👀 I’m interested in both Frontend and backend development, music and reading.
+- 👀 I’m interested in both Frontend and backend development, gaming, music and reading.
 - 🌱 I’m currently looking into learning Laravel and Kotlin.
 - 💞️ I’m looking to collaborate on web applications.
 - 📫 How to reach me: